Empowering Health Autonomy

 -

-Private Equity groups and mergers are leading to higher patient costs and poorer quality of care and closures of PA hospitals.
+Consolidation of our hospital systems from mergers and acquisitions are leading to higher patient costs, poorer quality of care, and closures of PA hospitals.

-Private equity groups are also guilty of buying companies, including hospitals, selling real estate owned by the company to themselves and leasing it back for incredible rates, a process called sale-leaseback.
+Private equity groups are guilty of buying companies, including hospitals, selling real estate owned by the company to partners and leasing it back for incredible rates, a process called sale-leaseback.

 -